Why I Used To Be Afraid of Intimidating Men and Why It Does Not Faze Me Anymore

 Believe it or not, even though I was trying my utmost ability not to intimidate guys, I would still wind up intimidating them anyway, through no direct action of my own.

 I thought one reason for the unwitting intimidation could be my height, which is 1.7m—taller than the average Asian girl.
 Another reason could be my talking speed, which is faster than the average person.
 Yet another reason could be my presence, which is apparently quite strong.
-Often times, people could sense my presence right when I walk into a room (even in MRTs) and look up from their resting state.
+Often times, people could sense my presence right when I walk into a room (even in trains) and look up from their resting state.

-This reminds me of this incident two years ago where a friend’s friend, Kev, who is a spiritual practitioner, located me in a very busy location in Hong Kong by way of my aura—during the peak hours no less.
+This reminds me of this incident two years ago where a friend’s friend, Kev, who is a spiritual practitioner, located me in a very busy location in Hong Kong by way of my aura, during the peak hours no less.
 (I was there for a business trip.)
 While my friend Fenix was getting ready to text me and check where I was, Kev simply told him, “No need.
 I know where she is.
 Follow me,” and found me in the next minute!

 Questioning My Femininity

-My constant intimidation of male characters without me even trying to do so when I was already dumbing myself down / shirking my character was perplexing.
+My constant intimidation of male characters without trying to do so when I was already dumbing myself down / shirking my character was perplexing.
 It got to a point where I questioned my femininity.

 Am I not feminine enough?
 Am I not skinny enough?
 Am I not attractive enough?
 Am I too intimidating?
 Am I a very scary person?
 Am I not appealing enough as a woman?
 Am I not worthy of pursuing?
 Is there something wrong with me?
 Should I lose weight?
 Should I change to become a different character?
 I wondered.